barbenjade/testSecond/README.md

 ﻿# testSecond
-Practice for JS and React frontend for test.
+Practice for JS and React for site.